2013.finding a way.oil on linen.125-95cm

 Cycle of cultures

-Apart from revival and reformation, the cycle of cultures is inevitably destined to decline.
+from revival and reformation, the cycle of cultures is inevitably destined to

 There is always a spectacular beauty/horror in the decadence of civilizations who believe themselves to be right or supreme with their future apparently guaranteed.